D-instanton Effects on the Holographic Weyl Semimetals: Weyl semimetal to insulator transition

-In previous section, the black hole embedding is an only solution for large value of $b$ and the Minkowski embedding is for the large $q$.
-For generic values of $b$ and $q$, however, there is a competition between the attractive effect from $b$ and the repulsive effect from $q$.
-Figure \ref{fig:D7Embs2} shows $m_e$ dependence of the D7 brane embeddings for $q/b=1$ (a) and $q/b=5$ (b).
+In the previous section, we found that the black hole embedding is the only solution for large values of $b$, while the Minkowski embedding is favored for large values of $q$.
+For generic values of $b$ and $q$, however, there is a competition between the attractive effect of $b$ and the repulsive effect of $q$.
+Figure \ref{fig:D7Embs2} shows the $m_e$ dependence of the D7 brane embeddings for $q/b=1$ (a) and $q/b=5$ (b).

-In the figure, large value of $m_e$ (or low temperatrue) region is occupied by the Minkowski embeddings and the small value of $m_e$ (or high temperature) region is occupied by the black hole embeddings for generic value of $b$ and $q$.
-In the middle $m_e$ region, both Minkowski and black hole embedding can exist simultaneously.
-The physical embedding should be determined by the calculation of the free energy.
+In the figure, the large value of $m_e$ (or low temperature) region is dominated by the Minkowski embeddings, while the small value of $m_e$ (or high temperature) region is dominated by the black hole embeddings for generic values of $b$ and $q$.
+In the intermediate region of $m_e$, both types of embeddings coexist.
+The physically preferred embedding is determined by comparing their free energies.

-The Helmholtz free enrgy $F$ is defined as a minus of the on-shell D7-brane action \eqref{eq:D7_action_potential} in Euclidean signature.
-The integration is divergent as $\rho^4$, so we need to reguralize by subtracting the free energy for a trivial solution.
-Then the free energy density is given by
+The Helmholtz free energy $F$ is defined as a negative of the on-shell D7-brane action \eqref{eq:D7_action_potential} in Euclidean signature.
+Since the integral diverges as $\rho^4$, it must be regularized by subtracting the contribution from a reference (trivial) solution.
+The resulting free energy density is

 where $\rho_c$ is a large-$r$ cutoff.